JiayingWu-work/jiaying/content/post/2021-05-26-working-with-dirty-data/index.md

 ExhHistory$ExhHistoryDates <- str_extract_all(tolower(ExhHistory$ExhExtraText), pattern = paste0('(',dateRegex,')|(',dateRegex2,')|(',dateRegex3,')|(',dateRegex4,')|(',dateRegex5,')|(',dateRegex6,')|(',dateRegex7,')'), simplify = FALSE)
 ```

-After all, we are able to extract almost all date based on their patterns using regular expression.
-And we have found a useful website to check if we get the right regular expression: https://regex101.com/
+After all, we can extract almost all dates based on their patterns using regular expression.
+And we have found a useful website to check if we get the correct regular expression: https://regex101.com/

-One of the most essential reflection I have after working with dirty: import clean date!
+One of the most essential reflections I have after working with dirty: import clean date!

 Now, I have made some progress in cleaning dirty data in R: